josephtey/AmplifyWorkshop/README.md

    }}
    ```

+4. Preview updated application.

-4. If Amplify is finished pushing the authentication service to the cloud, open the tab where your application is being previewed.
+   If Amplify is finished pushing the authentication service to the cloud, open the tab where your application is being previewed.
 You should now see a login screen!
-   Follow the instructions to make an account, verify your email, and then login.
+Follow the on-screen instructions to make an account, verify your email, and then login.

-   Let's see how this looks in the Amazon Console.
+   Let's see what you just did in the Amazon Console.

    1. Open the AWS console: https://console.aws.amazon.com/console/home
    2. Search up 'Cognito' in the main catalog search bar, and click the first option.